erreduarte/kafka-snowflake-streaming-integration/3_dbt/readme.md

-## Data TRansformation & Loading Process
+## Data Transformation & Loading Process

 The data is ingested into Snowflake via a Spark consumer, which writes to an initial staging table created by the Spark task.
 The data arrives in Snowflake as JSON rows, which must be parsed into a columnar format to facilitate easier querying and transformations.